Adamawa Wars: Conquest of the Adamawa Plateau and Advance to Lake Chad

 The Germans had in the late 1890s taken a more military approach with Adamawa with the conquest of the Tibati Sultanate, which was favored by the governor of the Kamerun colony Jesko von Puttkamer, despite attempts to peacefully penetrate the region through Christian missionaries, the approach favored by Adolph Woermann, an influential merchant in the colony.
 However, in the summer of 1901, and despite previous conflict with the Emirate, Lieutenant Hans Dominik was ordered to meet with Emir Zubeiru bi Adama to reach an agreement on the contested territories and for the prospect of turning Adamawa into a protectorate of the German Empire, as Germany claimed all of the territory between the Sanaga River and Lake Chad, and conduct an expedition to the far north.
 However, ignoring orders from governor Puttkamer, Colonel Rudolf Cramer von Clausbruch brought his Schutztruppe from the west and invaded Adamawa, storming the city of Ngaoundéré on August 20.
 Seeing an opportunity to claim their portion of the Emirate, the British sent a force under Colonel Thomas Morland from Nigeria to attack and occupy Yola in September, causing Emir Zubairu to flee from his own capital city.

 Depiction of the British capture of Yola.

+German officer with British officers of the Morland Expedition in Yola.

 Dominik with his force fought their way northwest to Ngaoundéré where they linked up with Clausbruch's troops before attacking across the Benue River capturing the city of Garoua.
 One of Fula rulers opposing the German advance (like most of his contemporaries) was Mal Hammadou, whose forces were devastated by the Germans.
 Lieutenant Radke, leading a force of 47 men, marched on Hammadou's capital of Rei Buba by November, and attacked a strong Fulani force at a position just outside of the town, almost losing the battle, but being able to defeat and route the enemy in a final bayonet charge before marching on Rei Buba itself.
 Hammadou's capital was bombarded by cannons before being captured, causing him to flee.
 The Germans replaced him as local leader (holding the title Ardo) with Bouba Djama.